Where they come from and how to get rid of them

 You might be able to reduce the number of mushrooms forming by resolving existing issues with lawn drainage, over-watering or poor light.
 Chemical treatments should be avoided as the mycelium is a crucial part of the garden ecosystem.

-Fairy rings are a different beast as it’s challenging to kill this damaging fungus.
+Fairy rings are a different beast, and I’ve found it challenging to kill this damaging fungus.
 You may need to excavate the grass circle to get rid of it.

 More From Daniel Woodley: